KritikaSri/blackduck-hub-plugin/README.md

+# Warning
+We have moved to a new scanner solution that uses additional discovery techniques to augment your open source matches Please see (https://github.com/jenkinsci/blackduck-detect-plugin) for details.

 ## Overview

 Hub plugin for Jenkins.
 This plugin provides ability to run a scan using the BD Hub CLI on build input and/or output.
 You can scan multiple targets, fail builds based on Hub policies, and display Hub reports for a particular Build.